Welcome, Guest.

 Generally abundant and widespread over much of the region.
 Breeds on the Faroes, British Isles, France and Spain east to the southern Urals, reaching much of Scandinavia except the far north and the higher mountains.
 In the south occurs along the north Mediterranean coast from Spain to the Middle East and on most major islands, Turkey except much of the interior, and the Caucasus.
 Also breeds on the Azores, Madeira, Canary Islands and from Morocco to Tunisia.
 Now breeds annually in very small numbers in Iceland.

 Vagrants recorded in Svalbard, Bear Island, Jan Mayen and a rare winter visitor to Kuwait.
 Casual vagrant to Greenland.
-Accidental to northeastern United States and Canada where origin is questioned.
-However it seems that Eurasian Blackbird should not be a popular cagebird.
+Accidental in the northeastern United States and Canada, where the origin is questioned as likely escapes; however it seems that Eurasian Blackbird is not a popular cagebird there.

-The Blackbird has been introduced to many parts of the world outside its native range.
-In Australia and New Zealand it is considered a pest and has an effect on natural ecosystems.
+The Blackbird has been introduced to southeastern Australia and New Zealand, where it is considered a pest and has an effect on natural ecosystems.

 [edit] Taxonomy